Neural Style Transfer: A Review: Applications

 \section{Applications}

-Due to the amazing stylised results, the research of NST has led to many successful industrial applications and begun to deliver commercial benefits.
+Due to the visually plausible stylised results, the research of NST has led to many successful industrial applications and begun to deliver commercial benefits.
 In this section, we summarise these applications and present some potential usages.